JuanLucasLaur/crowdfunder/README.md

 ## Installation

 The project is written using next.js.
 After cloning it or downloading it you should install the project's dependencies using `npm install` .

-An Infura API link and key are also necessary — these should be exported from the `src/ethereum/config/~dev.js` file.
+To deploy the contract, an Infura API link and key are necessary — these should be exported from the `src/ethereum/config/~dev.js` file.
+Once the keys are set run `npm run compile` to compile the smart contract and then `npm run deploy` to deploy it to the Ethereum network (this might cost money, so deploy it to a test network).

 The project can then be started using `npm run dev`.

 ### Other dependencies